unepwcmc/wdpa-statistics/README.md

-## A repository for analytical tools on the World Database on Protected Areas.
+## A repository for analytical tools on the World Database on Protected Areas (WDPA) and World Database on Other Effective Areas-Based Measures (WDOECM).

+***
+#### Date: May 2021
+#### Note: It was hoped that this repo would be a more comprehensive and active space by mid 2021.
+The COVID pandemic has resulted in a delay for some workstreams at UNEP-WCMC and unfortunately improving our coding and analytical capabilities was one of them.
+The Esri geoprocessing model used to calculate global and national statistics using the WDPA and WDOECM is available in a zipped file above.
+There is the full intention to transition to a python script in the near future.

 ***
 #### Author: Ed Lewis
 #### Date: October 2019
 #### Purpose: A centralised, comprehensive and public repository for WDPA analytical tools.